Wai Quayle

-Waitohiariki Quayle (born 1950, Gladstone, New-Zealand) is a Māori Anglican bishop.
-She was ordained as Bishop of Upoko o Te Ika in the Te Pīhopatanga o Aotearoa at Rathkeale College on Thursday, September 12, 2019, where she also received a Haka greeting from her community.
-This makes her the first female Māori bishop in the Anglican Church, and the first woman born in New Zealand to become a bishop in the Anglican Communion.
+Waitohiariki Quayle (born 1950) is a New Zealand Māori Anglican bishop.
+She was ordained as Bishop of Upoko o Te Ika in the Te Pīhopatanga o Aotearoa at Rathkeale College on 12 September 2019, where she also received a haka greeting from her community.
+She is the first female Māori bishop in the Anglican Church, and the first woman born in New Zealand to become a bishop in the Anglican Communion.
 Her primary cares are housing, health needs, and youth suicide risk and empowerment.

 Personal life

-She was born in Gladstone in a farming community.
-Her laborer father was Anglican and her mother a Mormon.
+She was born in Gladstone, a farming community.
+Her labourer father was Anglican and her mother a Mormon.
 She had 12 brothers and sisters, with names reflecting different parts of the land where they grew up.
-She has links with both Ngāti Kahungunu and Whakatohea tribes.
-She did not have much connection with a physical church in her young life, in that an Anglican priest rather would visit her family home with all the laborers that would stay with them.
+She has links with both Ngāti Kahungunu and Whakatōhea tribes.
+She had little connection with a physical church in her young life, in that an Anglican priest rather would visit her family home with all the labourers that would stay with them.
 Mormon elders would also stop by.
-It was not until her teenage years, when her mom passed at age 16, that her godfather, once a month, would take her to a church, Te Hepara Pai, in Masterton.
-It was there that she met her husband, Colin Quayle, a Pākehā, who was confirmed in the faith there shortly before his passing.
+It was not until she was 16, when her mother died, that her godfather, would take her to a church, Te Hepara Pai, in Masterton once a month.
+It was there that she met her husband, Colin Quayle, a Pākehā, who was confirmed in the faith there shortly before his death.

-She was married at age 19 and has three adult children and five grandchildren.

-She was widowed in 1990, when Colin got a brain tumor at age 38.

-She received her bachelor's degree in bicultural social work from Te Wānanga o Aotearoa when she was in her mid-50s.
+Quayle was married at age 19 and has three adult children.
+She was widowed in 1990, when Colin got a brain tumour at age 38.
+She received her bachelor's degree in bicultural social work from Te Wānanga o Aotearoa when she was in her mid 50s.

-Prior to being ordained bishop in 2019, she held the role of Māori community health services manager at Whaiora Māori Health based in Masterton, where she oversaw staff managing multiple government health contracts.
+Prior to being ordained bishop in 2019, Quayle held the role of Māori community health services manager at Whaiora Māori Health based in Masterton, where she oversaw staff managing multiple government health contracts.